Complete Dynamical Evaluation of the Characteristic Polynomial of Binary Quantum Graphs: The Variance of the Characteristic Polynomial's Coefficients

 \end{theorem}

-The proof of theorem \ref{thm:splitting} relies on a weight-preserving bijection $f$ between odd and even Lyndon tuples, which we make use of later.
-The map depends on whether the first Lyndon word in the tuple is splittable, which is itself determined by the standard factorization of the first Lyndon word.
+The proof of theorem \ref{thm:splitting} relies on a weight-preserving bijection $f$ between odd and even Lyndon words, which we make use of later.
+The bijection $f$ depends on whether the first word in the Lyndon decomposition is splittable, which is itself determined by a standard factorization of the first Lyndon word \cite{L83}.

-If $w$ is a Lyndon word that is not a single letter, and $w=rs$ such that $r$ and $s$ are Lyndon words and $s$ is of maximal length, then the pair $(r,s)$ is the \emph{standard factorization} of $w$, see \cite{L83}. \begin{proposition} For a Lyndon word $w \in \mathcal{L}\backslash\mathcal{A}$, with $w=rs$ for $r,s \in \mathcal{L}$, then $(r,s)$ is the standard factorization of $w$ if and only if $s$ is the smallest proper suffix of $w$ lexicographically. \end{proposition}
+If $w$ is a Lyndon word that is not a single letter, and $w=rs$ such that $r$ and $s$ are Lyndon words and $s$ is of maximal length, then the pair $(r,s)$ is the \emph{standard factorization} of $w$. \begin{proposition} For a Lyndon word $w \in \mathcal{L}\backslash\mathcal{A}$, with $w=rs$ for $r,s \in \mathcal{L}$, then $(r,s)$ is the standard factorization of $w$ if and only if $s$ is the smallest proper suffix of $w$ lexicographically. \end{proposition}

 The first Lyndon word $l_1$ in $\tup(w) = (l_1, l_2, \dots, l_k)$ is \emph{splittable} if it is not a single letter and its standard factorization $(r_1, s_1)$ satisfies $s_1 \triangleleft l_2$.
 If the first Lyndon word $l_1\in \tup(w)$ is splittable, we can define $f_1(\tup(w)) = (r_1, s_1, l_2, \dots, l_k)$ where $(r_1, s_1)$ is the standard factorization of $l_1$.
 If the first Lyndon word $l_1\in \tup(w)$ is not splittable, we can define $f_2(\tup(w)) = (l_0, l_3, \dots, l_k)$ where $l_0 = l_1 l_2$.
 Then an odd (even) $\ell$-word uniquely maps to an even (odd) $\ell$-word by